 There are few more slots for talks available.
-If you would like to attend the workshop actively with giving a talk, please send a 200-word abstract suitable for blind-review to firstname.lastname@example.org by June 1, 2017.
-The abstracts will be reviewed by the members of the Centre for the Study of Social Action, University of Milan, by June 30, 2017.
+If you would like to attend the workshop actively with giving a talk, please send a 200-word abstract suitable for blind-review to firstname.lastname@example.org by February 1, 2018.
+Letters of notification will be sent by March 1, 2018.

 Abraham Roth (Ohio State University): Reasons at hand and secondhand: communication, testimonial warrant, and joint action

 Much of what we believe is acquired through communication or testimony.
 What sort of warrant or reason is there for such belief?
 One’s account of so-called testimonial warrant often depends on how one conceives of communication.
 For example, Humean theories that reduce testimonial warrant to a form of evidence concerning the track record of the speaker will think of communication quite differently from someone who thinks, following Reid, that there is a default entitlement to trust.
 The Humean would emphasize the observational element in the communicative interaction, regarding the speaker’s assertion that P at best as part of the evidence for believing P. The Reidian, in contrast, would think of testimony as offering a more direct route into the mind of the hearer.
 Correspondingly, the epistemic status of testimonial belief would, on one version of the Reid inspired view, hinge on the function of communication to transmit the truth reliably.
 This paper will survey several characterizations of communicative interaction and assess the corresponding epistemology afforded by each.
 The focus will then turn to communicative interaction in the context of joint or shared agency.
 In a broad sense, almost any communication might count as joint agency.
 But a specific form of joint agency will, I hope, suggest the possibility of a distinctive form of warrant – one that not only secures belief, but also entitles the hearer to the speaker’s reasons for belief.